I tried period underwear so you don't have to

 Over 170,000 tampon applicators were collected along the U.S. coast in just 1 year – that's more debris than discarded syringes, condoms, and plastic six-pack rings combined.

 Environmental issues aside, applicators are straight and stiff while the vagina is curved, using a fingertip allows you place the tampon where it feels most comfortable and protects you most effectively.

 I grew up using the o.b. brand because that's what my mom used (Hi, Mom!).
 For a long time it was my go to because I can buy it at Target buuuuut the product is made of rayon and synthetic materials.
-While these tampons aren't contributing applicators to our landfills and they're not bleached with chlorine, there are many alternatives that are made of 100% organic cotton.
+While these tampons aren't contributing applicators to our landfills, there are many alternatives that are made of 100% organic cotton.